MHBalsmeier/GAME_archived/README.md

 * a way to construct Voronoi meshes on an ellipsoid
 * a nesting option
 * ocean dynamics and physics

+## What I would do differently if I developed the model again

+I only have my free time to do NWP model development, and this model architecture requires much more.
+Therefore I do not continue the work on this model.
+However, these are the two most important things I would change immediately if I had time or if I could develop the model again:

+* I would use the potential temperature as a prognostic variable and not the entropy.
+This is because the potential temperature is not less fundamental than the entropy and has an easier Poisson bracket strucutre in an ideal gas.
+* I would introduce a hydrostatic background state to achieve more stability in terrain following coordinates, which is necessary for realistic NWP scenarios.
+This diminishes the self-consistency properties of the Poisson brackets a bit, but this is true only for the spatial discretization.
+Through the decreased truncation errors in the horizontal gradients, however, the accuracy and possibly even the self-consistency will be increased by a hydrostatic background state when looking at the combination of spatial and temporal discretizaion.

 ## Documents